 Indeed, Ash Wednesday people are supposed to go out into the world, not so much with ashes, but as ashes.
 Something wonderful happens around us when we lower ourselves, when we trust our true selves and not some exalted notion of ourselves.
-What happens is that the real gifts of the world, and the people around us, actually come alive and grow.
-When we become fertile for others, then others grow and flourish!
-This year, then, let us ourselves be the "ashes to go," the "good dirt" sent into the world so that others may grow.
+What happens is that we begin to nourish the people around us!
+We help the people around us to actually come alive and grow.
+When we become fertile for others, then others grow and flourish.